zhad3/zextractor/README.md

 - **Do not extract anything, but print the filetable of `data.grf` to `data.grf_filetable.txt`.**
 `./zextractor --grf=data.grf --extract=false --printFiletable`

+## Filters
 If wanting to select multiple very specific files and or directories a filters file can be provided.
 By default the program will look for an `filters.txt` file but can be changed via the `--filtersfile` option.
 Inside the file each line will be treated as a filter in the same way as if it was provided through the `--filters` option with commas.

+The filters support glob matching as defined here: https://dlang.org/phobos/std_path.html#globMatch

+**Important note:** The filters cannot be in mojibake (e.g. æ–‡å—åŒ–ã‘) but should be properly UTF-8 encoded (e.g. 디제이맥스 테크니카 ).

 ## Config
 Most of the command line arguments are also available as a config file.